 Inspiring the next generation

-As we celebrate the Year of the Nurse 2020, Thames Valley Nurse Cadet programme opens the doors to 16-19-year-olds
+As we celebrate the Year of the Nurse 2020, Thames Valley Nurse Cadet programme opens the doors to Year 11 students.

 As we celebrate the Year of the Nurse 2020, Oxford Health is joining a new scheme to inspire the next generation of nurses: The Thames Valley Nurse Cadets.
-It is a programme for 16-19 -year-olds to enter the profession and see how far they want to go.
+It is a programme for Year 11’s to enter the profession and see how far they want to go.

 The cadets will join Oxford Health in a Band 2 senior healthcare worker apprenticeship programme, which consists of four days of working and one day of studying per week.
 After a two-year course, the cadet can choose to become a Band 3 health care assistant, proceed to a further two-year nursing associate training or to study for a degree to become a registered nurse.
 Every cadet who completes the programme is guaranteed an interview for a healthcare assistant role – and an interview at the university.